Ask yourself. Am I doing this because I love my body, or am I doing this because I hate my body?

 If it’s because you hate your body and are trying to control and manipulate it, it may be time to choose not to engage in that activity.
 Instead give yourself a break from the rigid exercise or rigid meals.

 For me, exercise was the thing I used to control and manipulate my body.
-About a year ago I took a solid 2 months off exercise.
-I was seeing a neurologist for lower back pain and tingling sensations in my arms and legs, which I’ve attributed to overexercise, because when I took a break from exercise the back pain got 90% better.
+About a year ago I took a solid few months off exercise.
+I was seeing a neurologist for lower back pain and tingling sensations in my arms and legs, which I’ve attributed to overexercise, because when I took a break from exercise the back pain got 90% better after a year or so of rest and more gentle movement.

 I have fat on my body and I am healthy.
 Those two things can exist at the same time.